My Former Spouse or Partner Isn’t Paying Child Support. Should I Call the New Jersey Child Support Division or a Family Lawyer?

 - Need to garnish your former spouse’s or partner’s wages or intercept his or her tax refund; and/or

 These are just a few examples.
 Child support issues are often more complicated than they initially seem; and, to make the best decisions for you and your children, you need to rely on advice that is custom-tailored to your individual circumstances.
-If you need to enforce child support in New Jersey and would like to speak with an attorney, we encourage you to contact us for a confidential initial consultation.
+If you need to enforce child support in New Jersey and would like to speak with an experienced child support lawyer, we encourage you to contact us for a confidential initial case evaluation.

 Schedule a Confidential Consultation at MR. Men’s Rights Divorce & Family Law of New Jersey by Schultz & Associates, LLC